 Plaza de España was built for the 1929 World Expo which Sevilla played a gracious host.

-It showcased the elements that the city was known for: bricks, wrought iron and ceramics.
+It showcased the elements that the city was known for: bricks, wrought iron, and ceramics.

-That’s why, the foremost must-see part of this grand building is the ceramic tiles outside.
+The must-see part of this grand building is the ceramic tiles outside.

 The architectural style is a mix of Renaissance and Moorish.